gchure/phd/src/chapter_08/section_04_counting_repressors.md

 repeated three times to ensure that residual ATC is removed from the culture and expression of the LacI-mCherry fusion is ceased.
-After a final resuspension in sterile ATC-free medium, the cell mixture is diluted 10 fold to reduce cell density.  small aliquot of this mixture is then mounted and imaged at 100x magnification until at least one cell division has occurred.
+After a final resuspension in sterile ATC-free medium, the cell mixture is diluted 10 fold to reduce cell density.
+A small aliquot of this mixture is then mounted and imaged at 100x magnification until at least one cell division has occurred.
 (B) Two representative microcolonies from a time-lapse growth experiment.
 The time point is provided above each image.
 After at least one division has occurred, a final